TheDragonCode/laravel-deploy-operations/docs/how-to-use/running.md

 };
 ```

-By default, no actions will be excluded.
+By default, no operations will be excluded.
 The same happens if you specify `null` or `[]` value.

 ## Database Transactions

-In some cases, it becomes necessary to undo previously performed actions in the database.
+In some cases, it becomes necessary to undo previously performed operations in the database.
 For example, when code execution throws an error.
 To do this, the code must be wrapped in
 a transaction.

 By setting the `$transactions = true` parameter, you will ensure that your code is wrapped in a transaction without having to manually call the `DB::transaction()` method.
 This
-will reduce the time it takes to create the action.
+will reduce the time it takes to create the operation.

 ```php
 use DragonCode\LaravelDeployOperations\Operation;